Last Content Update:

-Newspapers include the Canandaigua Daily Messenger, the Rochester Democrat and Chronicle, the Victor Post and The Shopping News.
+Newspapers include the Canandaigua Messenger Post and the Rochester Democrat and Chronicle.
 Rich in history, the Town provides residents and visitors with numerous recreational programs and events, a number of parks, hiking trails, golf courses and shopping opportunities.
 Details on all of these are available here on our site.
 The Victor Voice Newsletter is available three times a year, issues are available online.

-Victor is represented at the state level in the 55th Senate District by Senator Samra Brouk and in the 131st Assembly District by Representative Jeff Gallahan.
-At the federal level, we are represented in the Senate by Kirsten Gillibrand and Charles Schumer, and in the House of Representatives 27th Congressional District by Chris Jacobs.
-More information and links to their websites are included on the State Federal and Local Resources State, Federal, and Local Resources Page - under the Residents tab.
+Victor is represented at the state level in the 54th Senate District by Senator Pamela Helming and in the 133rd Assembly District by Representative Marjorie Byrnes.
+At the federal level, we are represented in the Senate by Kirsten Gillibrand and Charles Schumer, and in the House of Representatives 24th Congressional District by Claudia Tenney.
+More information and links to their websites are included on the State Federal and Local Resources State, Federal, and Local Resources Page - under the Community tab.

 Check back often for the latest news on public hearings and bids, meeting schedules and agendas, current events and opportunities to get involved in Town government and participate in numerous recreational programs.